perfood/capacitor-healthkit/README.md

 **Result of query (array) :**
 ```
 {
-    ‘’countReturn’’: result.count, // number of results
+    "countReturn": result.count, // number of results
-    ‘resultDate’: output // output data in result of query
+    "resultDate": output // output data in result of query
 }
 ```

+**countReturn** returns the number of results

-Returned objects (output) contain a set of fixed fields:
+**output** contain a set of fixed fields:
 * startDate: {type: Date} a date indicating when the data point starts
 * endDate: {type: Date} a date indicating when the data point ends
 * sourceBundleId: {type: String} the identifier of the app that produced the data